-This is Mrs. Senko’s seventh year as a high school intervention specialist.
+This is Mrs. Senko’s eighth year as a high school intervention specialist.
 Before coming to Cloverleaf, she worked at McCormick Middle School in Wellington, Ohio, teaching eighth grade social studies and at Wellington High School in their cross categorical disability program.
 While at Cloverleaf she has co-taught English 9, English 10 and Algebra 1A.

-Mrs. Day is in her second year teaching at Cloverleaf.
+Mrs. Day is in her third year teaching at Cloverleaf.
 She attended Columbus State Community College in Columbus, OH and graduated with an Associates of Applied Science in American Sign Language Education/Interpretation.
 She worked as a sign language interpreter for 5 years in the middle and high school setting.
 Mrs. Day then moved to Kent, OH where she earned my BSE degree in Special Education from Kent State University.
 This is where she met her husband.
 Mrs. Day shared, “While I was working as an interpreter I worked with students who struggled with multiple disabilities.
 I often had to reinforce academic skills learned in the classroom and found that part of my job much more satisfying and enjoyable.
 I also realized that my natural skill set was much more aligned to teaching rather than interpreting.
 After 5 years of interpreting I decided to make the career change to become a special education teacher.
 It was one of the best decisions of my life!”

 Mrs. Hanudel has been teaching since 2005, and this is her 8th year within the Cloverleaf Local School district.
 She has a B.S. in Physical Education and an M.Ed. in Exceptional Student Education.
 She also has reading, computer/technology, and adapted physical education endorsements.
 Mrs. Hanudel enjoys sports, being outdoors, and doing lots of fun activities with her family.
 She and her husband have two children, Penelope and Eleanor.
 Both of Mrs. Hanudel’s parents were teachers (father taught physical education and mother taught special education), so she knew early on that she wanted to be a teacher to continue in their footsteps and help students be successful.
 This year, Mrs. Hanudel is providing interventions and specialized instruction for our online students.

-Mrs. Kolar has worked at Cloverleaf for three years, but has taught for 36 years!
+Mrs. Kolar has worked at Cloverleaf for four years, but has taught for 37 years!
 She graduated from Miami University (of Ohio) and is married with two children (twins: a boy and girl).
 Mrs. Kolar shared that she has known since second grade that she wanted to be a special education teacher.
 She had a friend that was hearing impaired and no one would play with her until she suggested that group include her.
 Being able to make someone happy is what inspired her to become a special educator.

 Mr. Romanoff has been a teacher at Cloverleaf for eight years.
 He is a Cloverleaf graduate and is married to a Cloverleaf elementary school teacher.
 Mr. Romanoff earned his Bachelor’s degree from Walsh University and his Master’s degree from Western Governors.
 He shared that he became a teacher because he wanted to help students.
 Seeing their success is very motivating.
 For this year, Mr. Romanoff is a general education facilitator for our 100% online program.